Combine-Pathfinder-Palisade/combine-public-docs/docs/Combine-AWS/start-here/2-before-deployment.md

 You may choose your VPC configuration and layout in the AWS Partition (AWS or AWS GovCloud) that is hosting Combine.

 - What region(s) should Combine emulate?
-Which host region should each emulated region be hosted in?
+Which host region should each emulated region be hosted within?
     - By default we will deploy the primary emulated region into `us-east-1` for AWS or `us-gov-west-1` for AWS GovCloud.
 - How many VPCs should Combine create?
 What VPC CIDR ranges should Combine create for each VPC?
     - By default we will deploy a single VPC with a 10.0.0.0/16 VPC CIDR Block.